Annette Verschuren: Business Career & Retail Leadership

 In 2012, Verschuren founded NRStor Incorporated, an energy storage company that builds, owns and operates energy storage projects that deliver grid services.
 As Chair & CEO, her role is to accelerate the commercialization of energy storage technologies through the planning and development of energy storage projects worldwide and to encourage a clean energy future.

 One example is the Oneida Energy Storage project in partnership with Six Nations of the Grand River Development Corporation, Northland Power, Aecon & Mississaugas of the Credit First Nation.
 Oneida launched May 7, 2025 and is the largest grid-scale battery energy storage facility in operation in Canada and the fourth largest globally.

-Ms. Verschuren has been appointed to numerous government advisory roles.
-Among them: Economic Advisory Council, during the economic crisis in 2008, the Canada-U.S. Council for Advancement of Women Entrepreneurs and Business Leaders and the Advisory Council for NAFTA.
-Recently, Ms Verschuren participated in our Government’s Roundtable on Decarbonization.
+Verschuren drew on her experience in retail to inform her subsequent work in clean technology and sustainability.